verus-lang/verus/source/docs/guide/src/overflow.md

 {{#include ../../../rust_verify/example/guide/overflow.rs:compute_sum_limited}}
 ```

-Another way to deal with overflow is to explicitly check for overflow at
+Another way to deal with overflow is to explicitly check for it at
 runtime.
 For this, one can use operations from the Rust standard library
 like `checked_add` and `checked_mul`.
 These operations return an `Option`,
 with the value `None` indicating that an overflow would have resulted.